ola-sk/ola-sk/README.md

 - 📫 You can reach me via email: olask.collab at gmail.com.

-## Modules in the course and what I learned:
-- managing events and reacting to them on a webpage with Javascript.

 <!---
 ola-sk/ola-sk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.